shyama7004/Aiida-Personal_Documentation/Concept Explantaion/Installation Guide.md

 > ```
 >
 > The `verdi presto` command also automatically tries to configure RabbitMQ as the broker if it is running locally.
 Therefore, if the command succeeds in connecting to both PostgreSQL and RabbitMQ, `verdi presto --use-postgres` provides a fully automated way to create a profile suitable for production workloads.

+`Disk-objectstore` is a key-value store that writes files directly to disk and doesn't require a running server.

 This storage plugin uses PostgreSQL and the disk-objectstore to store data.
 The disk-objectstore is a Python package that is automatically installed as a dependency when installing `aiida-core`, which was covered in the Python package installation section.
 The storage plugin can connect to a PostgreSQL instance running on the localhost or on a server that can be reached over the internet.
 Instructions for installing PostgreSQL are beyond the scope of this guide.